top of page

 Sarah Luskin-Saxby – PhD Clinical Psychology

-Supervisors Dr. Jess Paynter, Professor Melanie Zimmer-Gembeck
+Supervisors: A/Professor Jess Paynter, Professor Melanie Zimmer-Gembeck

 Training and development in evidence-based practice in autism spectrum disorder (ASD) early intervention centres